 - Covid-19 related safety measures will be updated with the most current protocol as needed.
 Currently all artists in studios at VisArts are required to wear masks unless they are alone in their studios with the door closed.
 The galleries on the same floor as the studios are open by appointment with a maximum of six visitors at a time who maintain at least a distance of six meters from on another.
 Artists may invite guests to their studios but gallery director must be notified of date and time.
 All guests must wear masks and social distance.
 The bathrooms and hallways are cleaned regularly.
 Artists must take care to wipe down surfaces in their studios and door handles and to wash their hands regularly.

 - Work in the studio at VisArts for a minimum of 28 hours/week.

-- Attend monthly gatherings of the VisArts Studio Artists (possibilities include pot-luck lunches/crit sessions/studio visits by visiting artists, critics, and curators.
+- Attend bi-weekly gatherings of the VisArts Studio Artists (possibilities include pot-luck lunches/crit sessions/studio visits by visiting artists, critics, and curators.
 A schedule will be provided.)